URI-Hydrobotics-Team/AVOE/README.md

 ### TODO
-- implement controller support
-- skeleton for Tardigrade
+- finish motor_support
 - PID controller
-- build a refrence frontend
+- build a reference frontend
 - manifest parser

 ## Documentation
+Check out the READMEs
 ## Quick start
+At the moment, AVOE is in heavy development, but you can test some stuff.
+Check out the test() function in `core/main.cpp` for a simple reference.
+This section will expand as more development occurs.